reistiago/currencyfair/README.md

 For deployment simplicity the FE app is served by the Vert.x application, so we only need to run the created jar

 `java -jar target/exercise-fat.jar`

+## Development

+To run the frontend locally for development:

+ - Navigate to `{project root}/src/main/resources/currencyfair`
+ - Run `$ npm run start-local`

+To run the backend for development:

+Depending on your IDE the way to configure it may vary but the main configuration details are

+ - Main class: `io.vertx.core.Launcher`
+ - Program arguments: `run com.currencyfair.exercise.MainVerticle`